Logo

 OpenOffice.org logo: a seagull

-Présentation de l'Association Francophone des Utilisateurs de Linux et des logiciels libres
+Présentation de l'Association Francophone des Utilisateurs de Logiciels Libres

-Since 1998, AFUL aims to promote libre (ie free as in “free speech”) software, especially operating systems like GNU-Linux, and help spreading open standards.
+Since 1998, AFUL aims at promoting libre (ie free as in “free speech”) software, especially operating systems like GNU-Linux, free BSD family, and helps spreading open standards.
 AFUL is a non-profit association that gathers users, professionals, companies and other associations based in more than 10 French-speaking countries and regions (France, Belgium, Switzerland, Quebec, French-speaking African countries, etc.).

 • AFUL is the key contact to reach the French speaking libre software community and maintains the canonical list of the French speaking Local Linux Users' Groups (LUG).